 2.4.
-If applicable, describe the barriers faced towards project implementation and explanation how the
+If applicable, describe the barriers faced towards project implementation and explanation how the grantee will overcome those barriers to complete the project by the period of performance end date.
+Check all that apply:

+Administrative/Operational Limitation(s) \boxtimes Construction Delay(s) Environmental Review Delay(s) Unit Acquisition Complication(s) Procurement Delay(s) Unit Rehabilitation Complication(s) Contract Dispute(s) Relocation Limitations(s) Labor Dispute(s) Eligibility Constraint(s) Land Issue(s) Weather Delay(s) Infrastructure Complication(s) \boxtimes Other

+Describe Other barrier(s):

+COVID-19 Delay(s)

+Describe actions planned or taken to overcome the barrier(s):

+Revised project implementation schedule approved by HUD NwONAP.
+Additional staff hired.

+2.5.
+How is the project addressing the need components identified in the IHBG Competitive grant application?

+Directly Meeting the Need

+Describe why project is not meeting the need directly:

+2.6.
+What is the progress of efforts to implement the project in coordination with community members, tribal departments,

+Coordination Formalized

+Describe coordination delay:

 2.7.
 What are the outputs and measurable outcomes achieved to date?
+Outputs:

-Outputs: Housing Units Constructed 0 Housing Units Acquired 0 Housing Units Rehabilitated 0 Check all that apply: □ Reduce overcrowding Assist renters to become homeowners Assist affordable housing for college students ☑ Improve quality of substandard units Provide accessiblity for persons with disabilities Improve quality of existing infrastructure Address homelessness ☐ Reduction in crime reports Assist affordable housing for low income households ☐ Other Describe Other: 2.8.
+Housing Units Constructed 0

+Housing Units Acquired 0

+Housing Units Rehabilitated 0

+Check all that apply:

+\boxtimes Reduce overcrowding \boxtimes Create new affordable rental units Assist renters to become homeowners Assist affordable housing for college students Improve quality of substandard units \boxtimes Provide accessiblity for persons with disabilities Improve quality of existing infrastructure \boxtimes Improve energy efficiency Address homelessness Reduction in crime reports \boxtimes Assist affordable housing for low income households Other

+Describe Other:

+2.8.
 If applicable, provide the status of leveraging resources committed to the project.

-Leveraged Resources Being Expended as Planned Describe why leveraged resources are not bein 2.9.
+Leveraged Resources Being Expended as Planned

+Describe why leveraged resources are not being expended as planned:

+2.9.
 When the project is completed, provide an evaluation of its effectiveness in meeting the grantee's affordable housing project needs.

-Describe why leveraged resources are not being expended as planned: 2.10 Provide any comments regarding the p project in the space below.
-The second secon
+Describe why leveraged resources are not being expended as planned:

+2.10 Provide any comments regarding the project in the space below.
-SECTION 3: BUDGETS